JetBrains/teamcity-documentation/topics/teamcity-configuration-and-maintenance.md

 <td>

-Secure the server by isolating user-supplied content under a separate domain.
+The domain isolation protection secures the server by isolating user-supplied content under a separate domain.
+This way, build artifacts will be loaded from an isolated domain and any potential malicious content will not be able to affect the main server.

+Note that this mode requires configuring a dedicated domain for TeamCity and properly routing it via proxy.
+To continue using artifacts for displaying some build results (for example, custom reports), you need to specify this domain's URL below.

 </td></tr><tr>